steegea/Python-Projects/README.md

 # Python Projects

 I have created some apps as part of the courses listed above.
-More information can be found in the respective **branches** associated with each app.
+More information can be found in the respective app **repositories**.
+The links are included below.

 ### The Python Mega-Course
 * ![**English Dictionary**](https://github.com/steegea/English-Dictionary.git)